“If I told you what it takes to reach the highest high you‘d laugh and say nothin‘s that simple“ – The Who

 The glitch that keeps us from reaching our true potential can be traced to primitive ancestors who cultivated natural cravings into addictions to food, sex, safety, power, acceptance, approval, attention, esteem, and status.
 To complicate matters, our more recent ancestors added unnatural addictions to dopamine-triggering substances, beliefs, and behaviors, e.g. money, religion, and drugs.
 Then they bequeathed their addictions to newborns who were indoctrinated by societies controlled by of out-of-control money, power, status, and/or religion addicts.

-Since we‘re talking about the same dopamine that junkies trigger with heroin, it‘s no surprise that the symptoms are the same, i.e. self-deception, denial, and the dishonesty that allows addicts to continue doing the only thing addicts care about = vigilantly protecting dopamine flow.
+Since we‘re talking about the same dopamine that junkies trigger with heroin, it‘s no surprise that the symptoms are the same, i.e. self-deception, denial, and the dishonesty that allows addicts to continue doing the one and only thing addicts care about = vigilantly protecting and triggering dopamine flow.

 In other words: